quantnetwork/blockchain-developer-exercises-foundations/CLASS2.md

 #### Prerequisites

-It is assumed that you have already setup your environment by following [these instructions]()
+It is assumed that you have already setup your environment by following [these instructions](./CLASS1.md).

 #### Searching for the Latest Block

 We will start by searching for the latest block on the Bitcoin DLT network.
 To do so, run the following script:

-`node examples/block-search/autoexecute-latest-block-search.js`
+`node examples/block-search/autoexecute-latest-block-search.js password=MY_PASSWORD`

 ##### Overledger Auto Execute Block Search API Response